Marceillo/mindfulness/README.md

 ## Previous Repository <a name="minfulness01"></a>

 One day into developing the site on Github the repository was not updating or synchronising with Gitpod.
-After a couple of hours of trial and error, I had to delete the repository and start over.
+After several hours of trial and error, I had to delete the repository and start over.
 Luckily I made a copy of the basic code and was able not to lose more time in the process.

 ## Table of contents